Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Block Error Rate Evaluations

 \subsubsection{Frequency-Selective Channels}

-Fig.~\ref{fig:BLER_freqSelective} compares the BLER performance for the same narrowband case ($\Nsc =24$) under more frequency-selective channels: NTN-TDL-A and TN TDL-C. For comparison, we focus on the high spectral efficiency of $0.69$ bpcu with a 1000-bit payload, where the performance gaps are the largest.
+Fig.~\ref{fig:BLER_freqSelective} compares the BLER performance for the same narrowband case ($\Nsc =24$) under more frequency-selective channels: NTN-TDL-A(100ns) and TN TDL-C(300ns).
+By numerical evaluations, the $0.9$-correlation coherence bandwidth of these two channel models is found to be 48 and 22 subcarrriers, respectively; and thus this narrowband allocation is already slightly larger than the coherence bandwidth of the TDL-C channel.
+For comparison, we focus on the high spectral efficiency of $0.69$ bpcu with a 1000-bit payload, where the performance gaps are the largest.
 The figure also includes the performance of QPSK with FDSS(-14dB). $\pi/2$-BPSK with FDSS(-14dB) shows a smaller SNR loss than in the NTN-TDL-C channel.
-Notably, with TDL-C, the performances of all schemes are closer, and RO-QPSK starts to deviate from $\pi/2$-BPSK (without FDSS) in low-BLER regime.
+Notably, with TDL-C, the performances of all schemes are closer, and RO-QPSK starts to deviate from $\pi/2$-BPSK (without FDSS) in low-BLER regime, but still outperforms $\pi/2$-BPSK with FDSS(-14dB).

 Fig.~\ref{fig:BLERwiderband} compares BLER in a wider band ($\Nsc =288$) to better show the impact of frequency selectivity, considering NTN-TDL-C with low selectivity and TDL-C with high selectivity.
+This band allocation is ten times larger than the coherence bandwidth of the TDL-C channel.
 Again, $0.69$ bpcu with a 1000-bit payload ($\Nos =60$) is considered.
-With NTN-TDL-C, the wideband performance is similar to the narrowband case.
+With NTN-TDL-C, the wideband performance is similar to the narrowband case and again RO-QPSK provides a clear improvement over $\pi/2$-BPSK with FDSS, still tight with the performance of $\pi/2$-BPSK without FDSS.
 However, with TDL-C, the performance of both RO-QPSK and $\pi/2$-BPSK with FDSS(-14dB), relative to $\pi/2$-BPSK without FDSS, degrades significantly, and RO-QPSK performs similarly than to $\pi/2$-BPSK with FDSS(-14dB).